If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 - Abnormalities in the urethral valves in boys or in the ureter in girls or boys

 - A small bladder

 When do most children achieve bladder control?

-Although most children who wet the bed are healthy, your healthcare provider can help you determine whether your child’s bedwetting is caused by a medical problem.
+How is enuresis diagnosed?
+Most children who wet the bed are healthy.
+Your healthcare provider can help you determine whether your child’s bedwetting is caused by a medical problem.
 First, your healthcare provider will ask questions about your child’s daytime and nighttime bathroom habits.
 Then your healthcare provider will do a physical exam and probably a urine test (called a urinalysis) to check for infection or diabetes.